-In my post, The Ultimate Guide to Visiting River Street in Savannah, GA, I mention that my first stop when visiting Savannah is always in River Street Sweets.
-In fact, in my 20+ years of annual trips to Savannah, I’ve never once missed a visit to my favorite famous gourmet candy shop!
-It embodies Southern charm, and that’s just one of the many reason this little candy store is one of my top stops along the river.
+In my post, The Ultimate Guide to Visiting River Street in Savannah, GA, I mention that my first stop when visiting Savannah is always to River Street Sweets.
+In fact, in 20+ years of annual trips to Savannah growing up, I never once missed a visit to my favorite famous candy shop!
+It embodies Southern charm, and that's just one of the many reasons this little candy store is my top stop along the river.

-Each section of the cabinet is devoted to a different type of delectable candy, from the candy coated gummy fruit slices and rock candy seen above…
+Each section of the cabinet is devoted to a different type of tresat, from the candy coated gummy fruit slices and rock candy seen above…

 …to a wide variety of truffles, Southern bear claws (pecans topped with caramel and chocolate — also known as turtles), pralines, fudge slices — and more.

 The store has an old-fashioned taffy machine that makes 50 different flavors of salt water taffy.
-If you’re lucky and your visit coincides with the taffy being made, you can watch and ask questions about the process.
-Be sure to stay until the end, because they’re generous with the samples!
+If your visit coincides with a taffy-making session, you can observe and ask questions about the process.
+Be sure to stay until the end, because they're generous with the samples!